dahliasan/ses-pup-dispersal/docs/methods.md

 Processing tracks

 Only tracked data from weaned seals that left the colony and provided more than 10 days of ARGOS data were retained for further analysis.
 The at-sea locations provided by ARGOS were filtered using a correlated random walk state-space model with a 4 m s⁻¹ maximum velocity threshold via the R package aniMotum [45].
 We used a 1-day time step to provide daily location estimates, simplifying the dataset while still capturing the essential movement patterns of each seal.
-Adult female tracks were processed using the same methods to ensure consistency in data handling.
+Adult female tracks, which were initially received in 6-hour timesteps, were reinterpolated to 1-day intervals using the same methods to ensure consistency in data handling across all datasets.

 Particle trace generation